 Why stop the wedding fun when the ceremony ends?
 According to Condé Nast Traveler, couples are extending the festivities by inviting their friends along on the honeymoon, creating a phenomenon dubbed the buddymoon.

-A new report from Priceline that surveyed 1,000 Americans found that about 12% said that they'd attended a group honeymoon in the last five years.
+A survey from Travelex indicated that one in five couples have already shared their honeymoon with more than just their spouse.
 CNT suggests that the trend stems from a bit of celebrity influence.
 Back in 2015, Jennifer Aniston and Justin Theroux invited Chelsea Handler, Jason Bateman, and Courteney Cox along for their honeymoon in Bora Bora (must be nice, right?).